ros2/design/articles/logging.md

 ### Outputting Logs
 Users that want to log information should use the `rclcpp` logging macros which cover a variety of use cases at 5 different severity levels.
 ### Specifying A Backend
-`rcl_logging` contians a couple different backend implementations, as well as an interface that can be used to add additional implementations.
+`rcl_logging` contains a couple different backend implementations, as well as an interface that can be used to add additional implementations.
 The environment variable `RCL_LOGGING_IMPLEMENTATION` can be set at compile time to select which implementation to compile in.
 ### Avoiding Performance Impact
 `rcutils` and `rclcpp` include a flag called `RCLCPP_LOG_MIN_SEVERITY` which can be set to compile out all macros below a certain level.
 Constants of the form `RCLCPP_LOG_MIN_SEVERITY_[DEBUG|INFO|WARN|ERROR|FATAL|NONE]` are provided to facilitate setting the min severity that should be compiled out.
 (NOTE: in `rcutils` the `RCLCPP` is replaced with `RCUTILS`).